KrisPuusepp/LectureSkipper/Items_BaseGame.md

 - [x] Video - On Attend: If the Understand Chance is above x%, it becomes 100%.
 - [x] Notes - On Attend: Increases the Potential Understanding by x%, but increases Energy Cost by x%.
 - [ ] AI Assistant - On Attend: Increase the Understand Chance by x%, but decrease the Potential Understanding by x%.
-- [ ] Snail - On Attend: Increases the Potential Understanding by x %, but it is instead given to you over the course of the next 5 rounds.
+- [x] Snail - On Attend: Increases the Potential Understanding by x %, but it is instead given to you over the course of the next 5 rounds, as long as this item is in your Inventory.
+Failing to understand any lecture from any course within this period will interrupt the process.
-- [ ] Friend - On Attend: Eats the item in the slot directly to the right of it in the Inventory.
-If an item is eaten, gives you x P and $x, multiplied by the eaten item's level.
+- [x] Friend - On Attend: Eats the item in the slot directly to the right of it in the Inventory, if that item is not selected.
+If it gets to eat an item, gives you x P and $x, multiplied by the eaten item's level.
-- [ ] GPS - On Attend: You have a +x% chance of understanding this lecture.
+- [x] GPS - On Attend: The chance of understanding this lecture is increased by +x%.
-- [ ] Hacking - On Attend: This lecture cannot appear the next x times.
-Can only be used once per block.
 - [ ] Course Material - After Attend: permanently xx the amount of understandings that lectures of this course give, but now they are half as likely to appear.
 Can be used once per block.
 - [x] Printer - On Attend: Gain +$1 for every level of the x highest level items you have.